Home-based business productivity tips for parents

 5. Develop a consistent schedule for your home-based business

 Running your business isn't the same as building it.
 Both are important, but once you've reached a certain workload it's easy to ignore business development.
 So pick one day a week for working on (not in) your business.
 In other words, you might spend that day:

 - planning social media marketing

 - writing blogs

 Computers were designed to make working life easier.
 With the right software you can automate some of the work of running your business.

 - Standard email responses will let you respond quickly to customers while you think about a more detailed reply.
 A simple "Thank you for your enquiry, we will get back to you in the next 48 hours" will make potential new customers feel valued.

 - Use cloud-based software to save time and effort.
 If you make use of software that stores data online securely, you'll make life easier for yourself.
 Lower IT costs, automated upgrades, data backups that are done for you – it all helps save you time.

 - Automate admin tasks.
-There are some things that all businesses need to do, including handling payroll and accounting for taxes.
+There are some things that all businesses need to do, including bank reconciliation and accounting for taxes.
 Get the right accounting software and you'll be able to automate much of this work.
 That will leave you more free time to concentrate on building your business.

 Learn from others